SCHEDULE AN APPOINTMENT

 Composite resins, or “tooth colored dental fillings,” have several advantages over metal fillings.
 The composite bonds to the tooth structure, so the filling adds strength and protects the tooth.
 In addition, composite restorations allow us to restore teeth to their original shape and color.

-Laser Cured Composite Fillings vs. Silver Amalgam Fillings
+Light Cured Composite Fillings vs. Silver Amalgam Fillings

 Tooth-colored composite fillings look more natural than the old silver fillings—and that’s important.
 It helps you smile with confidence when you like how your smile looks.
 Even more important, though, is the health of your teeth.